Frankie Adams: Career

 Adams's first role, aged 16, was that of Ula Levi in the soap opera Shortland Street.
 She has also had roles in the television series Wentworth and in the film One Thousand Ropes.

 In 2016, she was cast as Martian Marine Corps gunnery sergeant Bobbie Draper as part of the main cast in the second season of the U.S. sci-fi television series The Expanse, a role she continued through the sixth and final season.

 In June 2024, Adams was named as part of the cast for the live action version of Moana.
 On 23 August, Adams was named in the cast of the film The Wrecking Crew.

+In 2025, Adams was cast as Leilani Tupuola in the first-person shooter video game Call of Duty: Black Ops 7.

+Other ventures

 Celebrity boxing

 Adams participated in a celebrity Fight for Life charity boxing event, trained by Lolo Heimuli.

-Video Games

-Adams is Leilani Tupuola, also known as 50/50, a character featured in Call of Duty: Black Ops 7.
-50/50 is also a playable Operator of the JSOC faction in Black Ops 7 and Call of Duty: Warzone 2.0.